Christian Braun NBA Playoffs Player Props: Nuggets vs. Heat

-Christian Braun and the rest of the Denver Nuggets match up versus the Miami Heat in the NBA Playoffs on Friday, at 8:30 PM ET.
+Christian Braun and the rest of the Denver Nuggets take the court versus the Miami Heat in the NBA Playoffs on Monday, at 8:30 PM ET.

-In this piece we'll examine Braun's stats and trends, helping you with your prop bets.
+With prop bets available for Braun, let's look at some stats and trends to assist you in making good picks.

 Christian Braun Prop Bets vs. the Heat